Deploying with kubectl

 It can be launched as shown:

-cd <home directory of spring cloud data flow>/src/deploy/k8s/
+cd <home directory of spring cloud data flow>/src/local/k8s/

-cd <home directory of spring cloud data flow>/src/deploy/k8s/
+cd <home directory of spring cloud data flow>/src/local/k8s/

 export DOCKER_SERVER=registry.hub.docker.com